MugilanGN/Pseudocode-Compiler/README.md

 <a name="output"></a>
 ### Output

-The Output statement prints whatever it is given to the screen.
+The OUTPUT statement prints whatever it is given to the screen.

 ```OUTPUT "Hello World"```